 As a rehabilitation specialist, you will often treat patients taking some form of GI agent.
 The general public commonly uses these medications, as do hospitalized individuals and outpatients receiving physical therapy and occupational therapy.
 Although the direct impact of most GI drugs on physical rehabilitation is relatively small, an understanding of how these drugs are used will help you recognize their role in the patient's pharmacotherapeutic regimen.

 DRUGS USED TO CONTROL GASTRIC ACIDITY AND SECRETION

 The acidic nature of the gastric juices is essential for activating digestive protease activity and controlling intestinal bacteria.
 The gastric acids can cause severe ulceration and hemorrhage of the stomach lining if excessive amounts of it are produced or if the normal protection of the stomach mucosa is disturbed by irritants, drugs, or bacterial infection.1 Consequently, several different types of drugs are available that attempt to control or prevent the detrimental effects of gastric acid.
 These agents are used to treat peptic ulcers—that is, ulcerations of the mucosal lining of the esophagus, stomach, and duodenum.1,2 These drugs may also be helpful in treating general problems related to indigestion and epigastric pain (dyspepsia) and to heartburn sensations caused by the leakage of gastric acid into the distal esophagus, called gastroesophageal reflux.3 Agents used to control gastric acidity and secretion are presented below.

 Antacids attempt to chemically neutralize stomach acids.
-These drugs typically contain a base such as carbonate or hydroxide combined ...
+These drugs typically contain a base such as carbonate ...